Shenseye/shenseye.github.io/_posts/2015-10-8-Angular-Day-4.md

 ## Day 4 of 100 days with Angular

-It is pretty late here when i post this so i kinda sleepy now.
+It is pretty late here when i post this so i kinda sleepy now :sleepy:.
 But i have to keep up with my challenge.
 Never drop it down for any reason or i will lost my momentum.

 ### Controller